dinesh-coderepo/blogsite/src/blog_posts/AzureChallenge/content.md

 - Getting started with the intro module, fabric is a analytics platform with all the required services for data integrated to one service.
 It has services integrated to ingest, store, transform and analyze data all in one place.
 - Exciting for any member in data field having all in one place and managing it will be simpler than managing 4-5 different services in different places and permissions across services.
+- Fabric has integrated data lake called onelake, OneCopy methodology seems to be key and looks like this paradigm will eliminate a separate copy(Costly Query Clusters) just for Product Managers to query data. [link](https://learn.microsoft.com/en-us/training/modules/introduction-end-analytics-use-microsoft-fabric/2-explore-analytics-fabric)
+- One Lake is built on top of ADLS Azure, and data can be stored in all open formats like delta, parquet, csv, JSON.
+Meaning all services stores data in OneLake
+- In Onelake it seems like we can create shortcuts and point to other services , so no need to copy and source data will always be in sync.
 -